tajiknomi/Browsers_MasterKey_Extractor/README.md

 ```

 ## The reason behind spliting the process
 During a security assessment, you can utilize `extractMasterKeys.exe` to extract the master key and essential files without requiring additional dependency on the target.
-By focusing solely on key extraction on the target, keeps the software footprint small and a is little OPSEC SAFE technique.
+By focusing solely on key extraction,it keeps the software footprint small and is slightly OPSEC-SAFE tactic.

 ## How to build
 ```